For DACA Students/Students with Special Immigration Status

 "William & Mary has an enduring commitment to all of its students.
 In September 2017, the William & Mary Board of Visitors issued a statement of unanimous support for the university's DACA students and urged members of Congress to work together for a solution that would allow W&M's DACA students to finish their educations uninterrupted.
 The university community, myself included, stand by the Board's statement.
 We will continue to do all that we can to support our DACA students, who are valued members of the W&M community."

-How to Apply as a DACA Student, Non-US Visa Holder, or as an Undocumented Student
+How to Apply as a DACA Student or as a Student with Special Immigration Status

-Submit self-reported standardized test scores during the application process.
-Enrolling students will be required to submit official scores from the testing agency or an official transcript.
+We are a test-optional institution.
+Should you wish to submit test scores, you can submit self-reported standardized test scores during the application process.
+Enrolling students will be required to submit official test scores if they self-reported their scores.

-In the event you, your parents/family/guardian, or college counselor have any questions about the application process, feel free to contact your regional dean.
-Alternatively, you may reach out to the Director of Multicultural Recruitment, [[nrlyte, Tish Canady]], at (757) 221-3994.
+In the event you, your parents/family/guardian, or your college counselor have any questions about the application process, feel free to contact your regional dean.
+Alternatively, you may reach out to Senior Assistant Dean and member of the Diversity & Access team, [[monica, Monica Pinier]].

 Costs, Awards, and Financial Aid

 DACA students are encouraged to fill out the FAFSA and CSS Profile to be considered for need-based financial aid.
 W&M has a long-standing commitment to affordability for in-state Virginia residents.
-All of our applicants, documented or not, are reviewed for our three merit-based awards which are conferred by the Office of Undergraduate Admission.
-Should you have financial aid specific questions please contact your financial aid counselor.
+All of our applicants are reviewed for our three merit-based awards which are conferred by the Office of Undergraduate Admission.
+Should you have financial aid-specific questions please contact your financial aid counselor.

 William & Mary Support

-UndocuTribe - UndocuTribe addresses the inequities and obstacles faced by immigrant and migrant community-at-large through education, empowerment, and action.
+- WMFIRE - (Fighting for Immigrant Rights & Equity; formerly known as UndocuTribe) addresses the inequities and obstacles faced by the immigrant and migrant community at large through education, empowerment, and action.